 The term microenvironment refers to all of the elements of an organization’s immediate environment that influence the performance of the company.
 These factors have a direct bearing on the firm’s regular business operations.

-In other words, micro-environment is like a small environment that contains many different things such as people, resources, and tasks.
+In other words, a micro-environment is like a small environment that contains many different things such as people, resources, and tasks.
 The micro-environment can be defined as a part of a larger system or unit that has its own boundaries within which it operates.

-Difference between Macroenvironment and Microenvironment
+Difference between Micro and Macro Environments

 The former is known as external factors which form the macro environment factors and the latter encompassing the internal factors, is referred to as the micro environment.
-Demography, economy, Socio-Cultural factors, legal forces, political structures and technology are collectively known as macro environment factors.
-On the other hand, consumers, competitors, suppliers, dealers and distributors and the general public together constitute the micro environment of a business.

 Micro environment components are within the immediate surroundings of the organization.
-These are the initial spheres to work on, so as to shape a strong and credible image of the company in the larger or macro environmental factors.
+These are the initial spheres to work on, to shape a strong and credible image of the company in the larger or macro environmental factors.

 For example, in the event of economic environment downfall or financial emergency in a nation, demand, and supply of any commodity is hard to hit.
 This in turn affects business profits and brings down its prospects.
 A similar scenario is also possible when suppliers or the supply chain technology of a product gets hampered.
-As a result, products become inaccessible to the consumers.
+As a result, products become inaccessible to consumers.
 This certainly threatens the technological and to some extent the demographic environment.

 Therefore in micro and macro factors, to stand apart in any commercial venture or business environment, marketing management and marketing intermediaries need to understand the significance of each of these components and work towards maintaining a proper balance between the two environments.